 Whereas much of southern France is in thrall to rugby, Marseille is firmly foot.
-It is personified by its flagship club and their supporters, looking for a repeat of the glory days 25 years ago.
+It is personified by its flagship club and their supporters, many remembering the real glory days 30 years ago.
 Back then, l’OM dominated the league and became the only French club to win the European Cup.
-Loyal through the hard times thereafter, their fans deserve another taste of glory.
+Loyal through the hard times thereafter, their fans are at last enjoying more of the limelight.

 No arena in France can provide the kind of atmosphere generated at the fiery Stade Vélodrome.
 Backdropped by the beautiful hills of Provence, this 67,000-capacity venue has the fireworks you’d only experience in the passionate stadia of Spain, Italy or Greece.

 Recently, it has been riding a new wave of title challenges.
 The double of 2010 under Didier Deschamps was l’OM’s finest moment since the triumphs of the Tapie era.
 The disgraced former owner was brought down after the previous title win, of 1993, was annulled in a bribery scandal.
 Tapie was sent to jail and was forced to sell his boat.

 From 2011, the Vélodrome underwent a three-year overhaul that saw its capacity rise to 67,000 for Euro 2016.

 Revamped to host the 1998 World Cup, the Vélodrome was built for the World Cup of 1938.

 As an amateur cup-winning side of the 1920s, OM played at the tiny Stade de l’Huveaune, near the stream of the same name.
 Also used by their former city rivals, Stade helvétique de Marseille, USFSA champions of France three times before folding in 1930, l’Huveaune could not cope with the burgeoning status of the club that usurped them.